Seagather/Marshal-Pundit-Reviews/README.md

 * The buttons links as expected and the modal form pops up in sync.
 * The Search bar generates corresponding feedback data.
 * All Codes passed through their respective Validators to erase syntax error.
+* To prevent arbitrary code from running and security flaw, after the development stage, I specify the **debug=False** before submission.

 ## Bugs